 - MD: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Iowa Medical Society (IMS) through the joint providership of Des Moines University (DMU) and the Iowa Hospital Association.
 DMU is accredited by IMS to provide continuing medical education for physicians.
 DMU designates this live activity for a maximum of 5.0 AMA PRA Category 1 Credit(s)TM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-- Other: This live activity is designated for 5.0 AMA PRA Category 1 Credit(s)TM.
+- Other Healthcare Providers: This live activity is designated for 5.0 AMA PRA Category 1 Credit(s)TM.

 No commercial interest company provided financial support for this continuing education activity.